enac-drones/flighthouse/examples/visualiser_demo/README.md

 # Visualiser Demos

 Welcome to the Visualiser Demos!
 This directory contains three different visualisers to help you analyze drone flights.
-These visualisers allow you to see what drones did during their flights, providing valuable insights for analysis.
+These visualisers allow you to see what drones did during their flights, acting as a useful tool to iterate on your path planning algorithms.

 ## Available Visualisers

-1. **2D Visualiser**:
+1. **2D Visualiser with Slider**:
-   - This visualiser provides a simple 2D representation of the drone paths.
+   - This visualiser provides a simple 2D representation of the drone paths, as if viewed from above.
-   - It's ideal for quickly viewing and analyzing flight patterns on a 2D plane.
+   - The visualiser will ignore the $z$ coordinate (if it exists) of both buildings and drones.
+   - A slider is provided for detailed analysis of the trajectories

-2. **3D Visualiser with Dotted Lines**:
+2. **3D Visualiser with Paths and Optional Semi-Transparent Sheets**:
-   - This visualiser shows the drone paths in 3D space with dotted lines connecting each drone to the ground.
+   - This visualiser shows an animation of the drone paths in 3D space with semi-transparent sheets extending from the path line to the ground.
-   - It provides a clear visual representation of the drones' altitudes and movements in three dimensions.

-3. **3D Visualiser with Semi-Transparent Sheets**:
-   - This visualiser presents the drone paths in 3D space with semi-transparent sheets following behind each drone.
-   - It's useful for visualizing the trajectory and flow of each drone's path over time.
+   - Rendering the sheets can be expensive, so the user can choose not to display them (the path line will remain visible)
+   - The user can change the time interval (in ms) between frames to slow down the animation
+   - The user can change the history length.
+This is how many past time steps to include in the animation.

+3. **Real Time 3D Visualiser**:
+   - This uses threading to display drone positions in real time.
+TODO using pybullet DroneSim.

 ## JSON Files

 The visualisers use JSON files as input to plot the drone paths.
-You can choose between two types of JSON files:

-1. **2D Simulated Flight**:
-   - This file contains simulated flight data in 2D.
-   - Use this to see how the visualiser works with basic, simulated flight patterns.

-2. **3D Real Flight with Communication Gaps**:
-   - This file contains real flight data in 3D, including communication gaps where drones might suddenly jump positions.
-   - Use this to analyze real-world scenarios and understand how communication issues can affect drone flight paths.
+These are identical for 2D or 3D plotting.
+The following JSON files are provided in the demos:
+- ***simulated_flight.json***: data from a flight simulated with our in-house PGFlow guidance algorithm and several obstacles.
+- ***real_flight.json*** data from a real flight flow in our drone arena.
+This contains evidence of communications issues with the drones, as they can be sometimes seen jumping to new positions after stopping for a short amounbt of time

 ## How to Run the Demos

-1. Place the appropriate JSON file in the same directory as the demo script.
+1. Ensure the JSON files are in the same directory as the demo scripts.
 2. Run the corresponding demo script to visualize the drone paths:
-   - For the 2D Visualiser: `python 2d_visualiser.py`
+   - For the 2D Visualiser: `python3 demo2D.py`
-   - For the 3D Visualiser with Dotted Lines: `python 3d_dotted_visualiser.py`
-   - For the 3D Visualiser with Semi-Transparent Sheets: `python 3d_sheets_visualiser.py`
+   - For the 3D Visualiser with Semi-Transparent Sheets: `python3 demo3D.py`

 Each script will load the JSON file, process the drone paths, and display the visualisation using Matplotlib.